 Trotsky settled in Mexico in 1936.
 On 20 August 1940, an assassin called Ramon Mercader, acting on Stalin’s orders, stabbed Trotsky with an ice pick, fatally wounding him.
 He died the next day.

 Document Signed (“Leòn Sedoff Trotsky”), partially printed and accomplished in manuscript, being the Trotsky family’s Mexican passport, 15 December 1936, in original cloth, also signed by NATALIA TROTSKY (“Natalie Sedoff Trotsky”), signatures present beneath the appropriate photographs, fine.

 Trotsky’s Mexican passport, a remarkably evocative document from around the time that Trotsky was sentenced to death, in absentia.
-Trotsky lists his occupation as writer.
+Trotsky lists his occupation as a writer.
 There are no visa stamps.
 Trotsky did apply for travel to the United States, but his visa was denied.